 Status: Full Time Salaried FLSA Classification: Exempt

-Summary of Position: The duties of this position include, but are not limited to, the following: The Program Director is responsible for the overall administration of the Davidson County program.
+Summary of Position: The duties of this position include, but are not limited to, the following: The Program Director is responsible for the overall administration of a local program.
 This includes the provision of client services, personnel management and budget management.

 Specific Tasks Include:

 1. Responsible for all services provided to clients and their families who are referred to the program.
 Ensure that all clients receive the appropriate number of hours, contacts, services, specified monies and activities as required by contract with the referring authority or the third party payor.
 Ensure that all services have been authorized or reauthorized by the referring authority or third party payor.

 2. Oversee the intake process including interviewing referrals and appropriate family members along with referring authority staff.
 In conjunction with the client and family ensure that a service or treatment plan that meets the individual needs of the client and family is developed and implemented.
 Such plans must be strength-based using the wraparound plan model.

 3. Monitor service delivery provided by staff and ensure that staff implements the goals in the service or treatment plans, as well as implement any revisions to the plan that result from changing needs or case reviews.

 4. Identify, recruit, hire, train, monitor and supervise all direct service professional and administrative staff in the local program, following the YAP, Inc. personnel policies and procedures, including the matching zip code policy for recruiting direct service staff whenever possible.
 Ensure that staff qualifications meet those imposed by the referring authority or third party payor.

 5. Provide direct service professional personnel with staff development and training sessions as required by YAP, Inc. policies.
 Promote staff development including the provision of cross-training among staff.